 Fewer working class Americans are, in fact, working.

 Despite declining unemployment rates and a seemingly booming job market, a significant share of working class Americans is missing from the labor force – in particular men.
-In 2016, fewer than 3 out of 4 working-age, working class men were participating in the labor force, compared to 9 out of 10 men in the upper half of incomes.
+In 2016, fewer than three out of four working-age, working class men were participating in the labor force, compared to nine out of 10 men in the upper half of incomes.
 Moreover, a smaller share of working class men are in the workforce compared to 1980, when 81.3 percent were participating in the labor market.
 According to government surveys, caregiving obligations, chronic health conditions and the inability to find a job are the top reasons these workers give for not being in the labor force.

 Many factors explain the decline of the American working class.
 The manufacturing economy that was the mainstay for these workers has diminished and, in many places, vanished; union membership has declined precipitously; the rising premium on higher education puts less-educated workers at a severe disadvantage.
 Many working class Americans are also geographically isolated from the parts of the country where jobs and opportunity are more abundant.
 The bulk of working class Americans live in small and medium-sized towns and disproportionately in rural America, versus the coastal cities where the educated elite have increasingly tended to congregate.